HugoRas/Aflevering-3ugers-3.semester/README.md

 The system is designed to run behind a standard **Apache2** web server configuration.

 - Static content can be served directly by Apache
-- Dynamic requests are forwarded to the Flask application using a **reverse proxy**
+- Dynamic requests are forwarded to the Flask application using a reverse proxy
-- The Flask application should be executed using a production WSGI server (e.g. Gunicorn)
+- The Flask application should be executed using a production WSGI server

-This deployment model is commonly supported on university and shared Linux hosting environments.
+This deployment model is supported on our specific university and shared Linux hosting environments.

 ---